The impacts of vaping on the body and mind

 So, for smokers it’s believed that vaping is less harmful than cigarettes, but for smokers and non-smokers alike vaping is still incredibly harmful and definitely something to be avoided at all costs.

 Some people say that for smokers vaping is kind of like falling from the 10th floor of a building instead of the 20th floor – you’re still in peril either way.
+While vaping does not produce tobacco smoke like regular cigarettes, it is still not risk free and can be harmful.

 Recent studies also strongly suggest that vaping is a gateway to smoking for young people.